Thunder33345/Tweeter/README.md

 A: In the name of open source, i hereby CANNOT tolerate nor stand such bullshit and i am here to cleanse it of such

+## Q: Where da phar?

+A: You can head over and grat one at poggit https://poggit.pmmp.io/ci/Thunder33345/Tweeter/~

 ### Q: It dosent work pls fix it!!!

 A: I do not provide any support for their plugin and i am only here to cleanse that watermark,